-Abstract - Science and engineering research and education are foundational drivers of cyberinfrastructure.
+Abstract - Science and engineering research and education are foundational drivers of Cyberinfrastructure.
 Understanding the relationship between sea level rise and melting ice sheets is the application domain of this project.
 It is an issue of global importance, especially for the populations living in coastal regions.
 Scientists are in need of computationally intensive tools and models that will help them measure and predict the response of ice sheets to climate change.
-To address the Cyberinfrastructure challenges presented immediately by CReSIS and the Polar science community in general, The Cyberinfrastructure Center for Polar Science (CICPS) with experts in Polar Science, Remote Sensing and Cyberinfrastructure has been established.
-This center includes The University of Kansas the lead CReSIS institution, Indiana University, which is internationally known for its broad expertise in research and infrastructure for eScience; and ECSU, a founding member of CReSIS with a center of excellence in remote sensing.
-CICPS includes CReSIS institutions as collaborators and will drive PolarGrid to meet their goals while using the best-known technologies.
-CICPS, founded with the vision that Cyberinfrastructure will have a profound impact on polar science, is committed to the effort needed to build the portal, workflow and Grid (Web) services that are required to make PolarGrid real.
+To address the Cyberinfrastructure challenges presented immediately by the Center for Remote Sensing of Ice Sheets (CReSIS) and the polar science community in general, the Cyberinfrastructure Center for Polar Science (CICPS), with experts in Polar Science, Remote Sensing and Cyberinfrastructure, has been established.
+This center includes the University of Kansas (KU), the lead CReSIS institution; Indiana University (IU), which is internationally known for its broad expertise in research and infrastructure for eScience; and Elizabeth City State University (ECSU), a founding member of CReSIS with a center of excellence in remote sensing.
+CICPS includes CReSIS institutions as collaborators and will drive PolarGrid to meet their goals while using the best-known technologies. ,Founded with the vision that Cyberinfrastructure will have a profound impact on polar science, CICPS is committed to the effort needed to build the portal, workflow and Grid (Web) services that are required to make PolarGrid real.
 This paper describes the set of CICPS projects that are being implemented and proposed.
-The first of these projects is an NSF CI-TEAM project (PI: Hayden, Co-Pls: Fox and Gogineni), "Cyberinfrastructure for Remote Sensing of Ice Sheets," which establishs a virtual classroom environment and aCReSIS Science Gateway for TeraGrid working with IU, MSI-CIEC (Minority-Serving Institution Cyberinfrastructure Empowerment Coalition) and TeraGrid.
-The second project, called PolarGrid, as proposed will deploy the Cyberinfrastructure (abbreviated CI), will provide the polar community with a state-of-the-art computing facility to process the large volumes of data to be collected by CReSIS field operations and to support large-scale ice-sheet models.
+The first of these projects is an NSF CI-TEAM project (PI: Hayden, Co-PIs: Fox and Gogineni), "Cyberinfrastructure for Remote Sensing of Ice Sheets," which establishs a virtual classroom environment and a CReSIS Science Gateway for TeraGrid working with IU, Minority-Serving Institution Cyberinfrastructure Empowerment Coalition (MSI-CIEC), and TeraGrid.
+The second project, called PolarGrid (PI: Fox, Co-PIs: Hayden and Gogineni), as proposed, deploys the Cyberinfrastructure which provides the polar community with a state-of-the-art computing facility to process the large volumes of data to be collected by CReSIS field operations and support large-scale ice-sheet models.
 PolarGrid will follow modern open data access standards so that raw, processed and simulated data can be archived outside PolarGrid by and for the full science community.

-Index Terms- CI-TEAM, Ice Sheets, Polar Cyberinfrastructure
+Index Terms- CI-TEAM, Ice Sheets, Polar Science, Cyberinfrastructure

-1 Introduction
+1 INTRODUCTION

 Recent polar satellite observations show disintegration of ice shelves in West Antarctica and speed-up of several glaciers in southern Greenland.
 The great ice sheets in Antarctica and Greenland interact with the global climate in a complex manner, and the impact on global sea level of their retreat would be profound.
 Most of the existing ice-sheet models, including those used by the Intergovernmental Panel on Climate Change (IPCC), cannot explain the rapid changes being observed.
 The Center for Remote Sensing of Ice Sheets (CReSIS) is developing new technologies to perform 3-D characterization of ice sheets to understand the physics of rapid changes, and develop models to explain observed changes and predict future behavior.
-In particular, CReSIS has demonstrated that Synthetic Aperture Radar (SAR) can image the beds of ice-sheets.
-This will enable a new-generation of high resolution ice-sheet models with realistic boundary conditions, but it will require distributed Cyberinfrastructure to gather and process data and assimilate them with large simulations.
-We propose a sophisticated Cyberinfrastructure instrument that will both enable the crucial icesheet science and educate and train a diverse workforce in both Polar science and Cyberinfrastructure.
+In particular, CReSIS has demonstrated that Synthetic Aperture Radar (SAR) can image the beds of ice sheets.
+This will enable a new generation of high resolution ice-sheet models with realistic boundary conditions, but it will require distributed Cyberinfrastructure to gather and process data, and assimilate them with large simulations.
+We propose a sophisticated Cyberinfrastructure instrument that will both enable the crucial ice-sheet science and educate and train a diverse workforce in both Polar Science and Cyberinfrastructure.